krujos/cf-zsh-autocompletion/README.md

     # Example format: plugins=(rails git textmate ruby lighthouse)
     # Add wisely, as too many plugins slow down shell startup.
     plugins=(git docker jsontools tmux vagrant bosh cf)

+#Runtime Options
+Personally I think the short hand options to many CF commands clutter up the tab view, so I don't include them in the default output.
+If you want them included in the output ```export CF_ZSH_INCLUDE_SHORT=true```.
+The plugin will look for this variable every time so if you want to play with it you an set it on the command line.
+Otherwise, stick it in your ```.zshrc``` had have at it.

 #Example

 Type ```cf <tab>``` and watch the magic happen